NULabNortheastern/digitalassignmentshowcase/README.md

 Scroll up to the folders for a comprehensive list of modules, grouped by digital tool or skill.
 <br>

+# Fall 2019 Office Hours
+The Digital Teaching Integration office hours will be held from <strong>1–3PM in 401 Nightingale Hall</strong>.
+Students learning new tools such as NVivo, R, Python, and text analysis tools are welcome to drop in.
+Instructors are also welcome to drop by and ask questions.

 # Contact Information

 If you are a Northeastern faculty member interested in working with the Digital Teaching Integration team, please reach out to us via email: